SCdF/sdufresne.info/README.md

 Astro.
 Mostly.

+- TODO: move to https://pages.cloudflare.com/ and make this repo private, to make draft management easier
 - TODO: better draft support, where I don't need to copy files between obsidian vaults

   - drafts should be backed up somehow (git, or syncthing)